International Criminal Court to probe abuses in Venezuela

 Maduro’s government last year also asked the ICC to investigate the U.S. — which is not among the ICC’s 123 member states — for its policy of economic sanctions focused on removing Maduro.
 Venezuela considers the U.S. sanctions tantamount to “unlawful coercive measures” that have spelled poverty for millions of Venezuelans.

-Kahn’s predecessor, Fatou Bensouda, had indicated there was a reasonable basis to conclude that crimes against humanity had been committed in Venezuela, echoing the findings of the U.N.’s own human rights council last year.
-But she left the decision to open any probe to her successor Kahn, a British lawyer who took the reins of the ICC earlier this year.
+Khan’s predecessor, Fatou Bensouda, had indicated there was a reasonable basis to conclude that crimes against humanity had been committed in Venezuela, echoing the findings of the U.N.’s own human rights council last year.
+But she left the decision to open any probe to her successor Khan, a British lawyer who took the reins of the ICC earlier this year.

 —-